 Though the operas are usually in Italian, seat backs include digital translations to English for children old enough to read.
 For preschoolers, performances of favorites like Cinderella often transcend the language barrier.

-1 Great Place to Stay: Milan’s TownHouse Galleria
+1 Great Place to Stay in Milan with Kids: Milan’s TownHouse Galleria

 The ability to actually stay inside a national monument like the Galleria Emmanuelle Vittorio II is reason enough to choose the TownHouse Galleria as your lodging in Milan.
 Factor in the warm comfort and the quiet grace of this hotel and you have a winner.

-Galleria-view rooms have windows that open directly into the Galleria, but are well sealed against echoes of the shoppers and sightseers on the tile floors below.
+Galleria-view rooms have windows that open directly into the Galleria.
+Not to worry, they are well sealed against echoes of the shoppers and sightseers on the tile floors below.
 There are choices of rooms sizes, all comfortably appointed.
 It was once billed as a “Seven Stars” hotel, and while the service and amenities live up to that ranking, the atmosphere and furnishings are not intimidating for families traveling with children.

 An added bonus for staying at the TownHouse is the newly opened Highline Galleria that allows you to walk from the hotel out onto the rooftop of the Galleria, where you can take in the stunning sights of the city center with an up close look at the spires of the Duomo.

 Housed in a former railroad building, Ratana feels fresh and inviting from the first step into the courtyard.
-Once inside the glass front doors you are transported to what feels like an Italian farm house.
+Once inside the glass front doors, you’re transported to what feels like an Italian farm house.
 The warm wooden tables have a hand-rubbed finish that looks as though they may have served meals to many generations.

 Chef Cesare Bastisti serves an interesting menu of rustic cuisine from Northern Italy that incorporates modern techniques.
 Must-order items include: breadsticks served in baskets of straw, fried meatballs, and Risotto Milanese.